fshowalter/movielog-archive/reviews/friday-the-13th-part-viii-jason-takes-manhattan-1989.md

 But Jason’s right behind them, determined to finish what he started aboard the boat.
 The finale sees Rennie and Sean running from Jason through a sewer tunnel that’s due to be flushed with toxic waste.

 This installment was the lowest grossing entry in the series.
-That’s less a reflection on this film and more a confirmation that the previous installment, _Friday the 13th Part VII: The New Blood (1988)_, killed the franchise. _That_ film was awful.
-This movie is bad, but nowhere near that level of terrible.
+But that’s less a reflection on this film and more a confirmation that the previous installment, _Friday the 13th Part VII: The New Blood (1988)_, killed the franchise. _That_ film was awful.
+This movie is bad, but nowhere near _that_ level of terrible.

 Granted, much like the previous film, this entry saddles the protagonist with a useless melodramatic sub plot.
 But the supporting cast here is far more tolerable.
 And the film doesn’t take itself too seriously.
 There are a couple of good laughs[^5].